 And the winner, blue base color with a white stencil:

-I’m thankful to everyone who replied with their choices, but in the end our ultimate decision was the exact opposite.
-I love the outcome, but honestly I think any of the choices would have been an improvement over the unfortunate linoleum.
+I’m thankful to everyone who replied with their choices because it helped me to think through what was best in the space….but in the end our ultimate decision was the exact opposite. 🙂 I love the outcome of our painted linoleum floor, but honestly I think any of the choices would have been an improvement over the unfortunate linoleum.

 I’m not going to claim to be a master stencil-er, and the close-up images of the un-touched-up outcome will prove this non-claim.

 I painted two coats of the blue base color before I got to work with the stencil.

 I made additional markings on the stencil with a permanent marker and on the floor with a pencil to ensure I got the stencil lined up with the lines in the linoleum.

 But if you look closely, you’ll notice that my pencil guides were a little off.
 Fortunately, they were consistently off, so it turned out ok.
 I don’t think anyone but me would notice.
 And now you, since I told you!

 I began with a checkerboard pattern, let it dry, then went back and stenciled the remaining sections.